You no longer have a choice.

 How to Use InMails To Connect

-InMails are a paid feature of LinkedIn Premium that enables you to send emails directly to a person’s LinkedIn mailbox, regardless of whether or not they’re in your network.
+InMails are a paid feature of LinkedIn Premium that enables you to send emails directly to a person’s LinkedIn mailbox, regardless of whether they’re in your network.

 Depending on your account level, you’ll receive a credit for a certain number of InMails.